 The domestic private adoption process involves many steps before an adoptive family can bring home their child and settle in to life together.
 The process can be complex, and the details may vary from state-to-state and agency-to-agency, but there are basic steps that most adoptions follow:

 All adoption agencies are not alike.
 It’s essential to explore many options before choosing one.
 Cost is definitely a factor, but consider things like how many LGBTQ placements the agency has made and how welcome the agency makes you feel.
-Visit our Choosing an Adoption Agency page [hyperlink to choosing an adoption agency page] for information and resources to find an agency right for you.

 This step may actually feel like a thousand steps.
 You will complete an exhaustive amount of paperwork, questionnaires, interviews and a home study.